facebook/relay/docs/APIReference-Route.md

 static paramDefinitions: {[param: string]: {required: boolean}}
 ```

-Routes can declare a set of parameter names that it requires to be supplied to the constructor.
+Routes can declare a set of parameter names that are required to be supplied to the constructor.
 This is also a convenient place to document the set of valid parameters.

 #### Example